Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 large blocklist have a look at Steven's Black hostfile.

                                                     ERRORS & ISSUES
 When you still want to use this blocklist, feel free to use it and provide feedback on errors.
-You can post issues, but I will only have a look at it when the issue causes a problem on an COM, INF, NET or ORG domain.
+I will correct the issue as soon as possible.
+When you encounter an issue.

 You can fix a problem easily yourself in most adblock extensions (e.g. AdBlockPlus, Adguard, uBlockOrigin).
-Look for UserFilter or MyFilter in the extension options.
-For instance when this filter causes a problem on website ABC_example.com, simply add a badfilter using this syntax:
+Look for UserFilter or MyFilter in the extension options an add a badfilter for the domain which is blocked while it should not.
+In the example below the domain ABC_example.com is ignored with the badfilter option.

 ||ABC_example.com$badfilter

+When your adblocker does not has the badfilter option, you can create an allow rule for that domain by adding (as last resort):

+@@||ABC_example.com